Protect Your Data: Control What Users Can Copy/Paste

 Managed Open In

-Keeping that data secure is, of course, a top priority for IT admins.
+Keeping data secure is, of course, a top priority for IT admins.
 One way to do that is to make sure that employees can open business-related files only in trusted apps.
 Apple addressed this problem with the Managed Open In restriction.

 Introduced back in iOS 7, Managed Open In lets admins prevent users from opening attachments or documents that are associated with apps managed by MDM in unmanaged ones, and vice versa.
-This is accomplished by configuring the following two keys in a restrictions payload:

 It’s one more tool—and a potentially valuable one—in the IT admin’s quest to keep corporate data safe.